daveking63/Analysis-Sensors-Expo/README.md

 <ol>
     <li> I'm interested in the "sensor market," especially current thoughts about the roles of <i>AI/machine learning</i>, <i>edge computing</i>, and the <i>Internet of Things (IoT)</i> in this market.
 As this year's <a href="https://www.sensorsexpo.com/show-overview">brochure and online program</a> described, the Sensors Expo/Conference is "...the largest (international) gathering of engineers and engineering professionals involved in sensors and sensing-related technologies... (enabling them) to explore today's sensor technologies and find the solutions to tomorrow's sensing challenges."
 An analysis and mining of the <a href ="https://sensorsexpoconference2018.sched.com/list/descriptions/">conference content</a> could potentially provide clues about the state of the market and it's future evolution.</li>
     <li> I have a general interest in data analysis and mining, especially as they apply to: <i>text</i>, <i>topic</i>, and <i> social media</i> content.
-In the past I've performed analyses of this sort on a variety of datasets, including other conference programs, Rap music, and political tweets (to name a few) with a focus on understanding how you determine the underlying features of the corpus, as well as changes occurring overtime.</li>
+In the past I've performed analyses of this sort on a variety of datasets, including other conference programs, Rap music, and political tweets (to name a few) with a focus on understanding how you determine the underlying features of the corpus, as well as changes occurring overtime.
+As a consequence, the analysis that follows reads more like a textbook aimed at doing text analysis and social network analysis.</li>
 </ol>

 <h3>Datasets</h3>